 The overall topic of the AAL Forum 2019 will be:

-Smarter practical implementation of digital technology to enhance active and healthy living
+Smarter practical implementation of digital solutions to enhance active and healthy living

 Six thematic areas were identified within this scope by the Programme Committee of the 2019 AAL Forum.